BAAngelos/STI_CEA_Embeddings/README.md

 First create complete_tables then out of those you can create embeddingsCorrespondence

 This file also generates the baseline results, the embeddings result aswell as evaluating them for the T2D datasets

+The rest is just noise I created, but uploaded it for the sake of completion